myselfbasil/GitFlow/gitflow-spotlight-v1/README.md

 3. Launch the app from your Applications folder
 4. When prompted, allow the app to use Accessibility features (for global shortcut)

+##Using for Development
+1.Navigate to the gitflow-spotlight directory in Terminal 2.Run npm install to install dependencies
+3.Run npm start to launch the app in development mod

 ## Usage
 ### Basic Operations
 - **Toggle Window**: Press `Cmd+Shift+G` or click the tray icon